Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

 \subsection{Functoriality}

-In the remainder of this section, we show that the limit linear series functor is sufficiently canonical to apply our general descent machinery.
-The observation of fundamental importance to us is the following, which not only shows that our definition is independent of the choices made, but which also implies our construction is well-behaved under base change.
+In the remainder of this section, we show that the limit linear series functor is sufficiently canonical to apply our descent machinery.
+The observation of fundamental importance to us is the following, which we will use to show not only that our definition is independent of the choices made, but also that it is well-behaved under base change.

-\begin{prop} Suppose $\pi:X\to B$ is a consistent smoothing family with a limit linear series datum $\sD=(\md_I, \{s_Y\}, \{\theta_A\}, i_0)$.
+\begin{prop} Suppose $\pi:X\to B$ is a consistent smoothing family with a limit linear series datum $\sD=(\md_I, \{s_Y\}, \{\theta_Z\}, i_0)$.
 Suppose $(\sL,(\sV_i)_i)$ is a $\sD$-limit linear series of rank $r$, and let $\md$ be a uniformly concentrated multidegree, not necessarily contained among the chosen $\md_i$.
 Then the map \eqref{eq:lls-map} has empty $(r+2)$nd vanishing locus, so that the kernel is universally a subbundle of rank $r+1$.